Stochastic trade-offs and the emergence of diversification in E. coli evolution experiments: Eco-evolutionary model building

-\item Due to overflow metabolism (i.e. the phenomenon by which bacteria do fermentation rather than respiration), assimilation of glucose implies excretion of acetate proportionally to the amount of consumed glucose \cite{Hwa, Rosenzweig}.
+\item Under the conditions of the experiment, when bacteria metabolize glucose, they produce acetate due to overflow metabolism (a phenomenon where fermentation is preferred over respiration).
+This results in the excretion of acetate in proportion to the amount of glucose consumed \cite{Hwa, Rosenzweig}.

 \item The excreted acetate acidifies the medium which leads to an overall slowing down of the total population growth rate \cite{Gudelj}.